isomerpages/moe-huayisec/pages/FAQ.md

 **ALP:** Hua Yi’s Applied Learning Programme (ALP) aims to prepare our students for the challenges in this digital age.

 The programme will nurture the Joy of Learning in students.
-Students will work with their peers to generate solutions to real life problems and in the process, their creativity, communication skills and confidence will be developed.
+Students will work with their peers to generate solutions to real life problems and in the process, their creativity, communication skills and confidence will be developed.&nbsp;

-*   Students will get the opportunity to apply what they learn in English Language, Design & Technology, ICT, Science and Character and Citizenship Education (CCE).
+*   Students will get the opportunity to apply what they learn in English Language, Design &amp; Technology, ICT, Science and Character and Citizenship Education (CCE).
-*   Students will work on topics related to Health Science and Healthcare Technologies.
+*   Students will work on topics related to Health Science and Healthcare Technologies.&nbsp;

 **LLP:** Hua Yi Secondary’s Learning for Life Programme (LLP) focuses on Community Youth Leadership (CYL).
 The LLP aims to help students develop life skills and values.
-Through this, students will discover their strengths, interests and talents.
-CYL focuses on providing students with opportunities to lead in serving the community and developing them as leaders of empathy.
+Through this, students will discover their strengths, interests and talents.&nbsp;CYL focuses on providing students with opportunities to lead in serving the community and developing them as leaders of empathy.

 *   Tier 1: The students will learn about the Leadership Challenge Module - Model the Way, Enable Others to Act, Encourage the Heart, Inspire a Shared Vision and Challenge the Process.
 *   Tier 2: Through selection, appointment and training, students are nurtured to develop their leadership skills and they will be stretched to develop their potential in one of four leadership groups (Student Council, One Advocates, Class Leaders Committee, and CCA Leaders).